Module 08: Training

 # Lightning handles the loop, checkpointing, and callbacks automatically

-• Line 1-2 (Imports): TinyTorch exposes classes directly; PyTorch uses module hierarchy.
+• Imports — TinyTorch exposes classes directly; PyTorch uses a deeper module hierarchy.
 Same concepts, different organization.

-• Line 9-13 (Training Loop): TinyTorch makes the epoch loop explicit; Lightning hides it inside trainer.fit().
-Under the hood, Lightning runs the exact same loop you implemented.
+• Training loop — TinyTorch makes the epoch loop explicit; Lightning hides it inside trainer.fit().
+The loop Lightning runs is the loop you wrote.

 TipWhat’s Identical